marco-mart/Not-A-Team/problem.md

 ### 2.1 Context of Product

+We will build the game using the Unity platform.
+We will use Audacity to record the voice of John Smith.
+We will use Adobe to create artwork for the game.
 **Context or environment that your product will be in.**

 ### 2.2 Domain Model with Description